-There is a phrase often heard “I only want a cheap one to start…” should be dispelled really.
-A cheap (or free) piano can end in frustration for the player as they can have to contend with sloppy actions, keys that don’t play, pitch way below A440 and other things going wrong.
+The thought “I only want a cheap one to start…” should be dispelled really.
+A cheap (or free) piano can end in frustration for the player as they can have to contend with sloppy actions, keys that don’t play, pitch below A440~ and other things going wrong.
 If you are considering buying a piano second-hand then please phone a piano tuner (NOT the piano teacher) and have a discussion and possibly check the piano out prior to parting with any money.
 The very least you should do is play through the piano, play every note twice to make sure the hammers and keys return and play a second time to exclude possibility of damp or tight key bushings or action parts.
-I will do this for you for only £20 and it could save you a lot of money and heartache.
+I will do this visit for you for only £20 and it could save a lot of money and heartache.
 I do have customers who wish to rehome pianos and I’d only recommend one that was going to benefit a player, so please ask if you’re wanting to find an instrument, I probably know where there are a couple.